suleimanabubakar/automated-issue-kanban/README.md

 ## Required Inputs

 - `access-token`: Access token for repository.
-Since its a user level projects, create a secret within your repository assinged to your project
+Since its a user level projects, create a secret within your repository assigned to your project
 - `type`: Currently supported type is ` to_progress ` responsible for moving issue cards from ` To do ` to ` In progress ` columns within your kanban
 - `label`: The label that would trigger the issue to transfer to `In progress` column